The best way through bullshit was to wade in, hold your nose with one hand and a grenade in the other, and cut straight to it.Alexandra Bracken

 ESG is largely non-financial in nature, and the definitions can be extremely fuzzy.
 Unlike traditional metrics on which stocks are evaluated and chosen, it’s hard to attach a rupee value to ESG parameters.
 Some people like Fiona Reynolds, the CEO of United Nations Principles for Responsible Investment (UNPRI) argue that the acronym ESG itself is pointless and pigeonholing issues into these 3 buckets does more harm than good, and I agree with her.
 ESG is a stupid and pointless label, and I’ll explain why as you brave this torture with me.
 At this point, I’d like to apologize for putting you through this torturous exploration of ESG.

 Now, these are still early days for ESG investing, and it’s the wild west.
-There are no accepted definitions, frameworks, reporting standards, among ESG data providers.
+There are no accepted definitions, frameworks, or reporting standards among ESG data providers.
 ESG today is what you want it to be.
 And this vacuum has led to rampant greenwashing, i.e. slapping a green label on products to claim they are ESG compliant.

 Most people say that the popularity of ESG is because this world is going to hell in a handbasket because of climate change, the Me Too movement, increasing scrutiny of governance practices of companies, the rise of the conscientious millennials, enlightenment among asset managers that they must do good as well and so on.
 Sure, all valid reasons.
 But without the internet and ad-supported media, ESG wouldn’t have been as big a trend.

 To me, it is always astounding how much we take these two things for granted.
 Investors, fund managers have always implemented some version of ESG in their investment processes without having an explicit label.
 After all, who wants to invest in “bad” companies?
-It’s just that there is now a label and it’s a trend.
+It’s just that there is now a label, and it’s a trend.
 And if you extend this line of thought, ESG is somewhat meaningless because it has always been a part of the investors’ processes in some shape or form.

-But I don’t want to piss off the green warriors by continuing with this line of thought any more.
+But I don’t want to piss off the green warriors by continuing with this line of thought anymore.
 I’ve seen movies where green fanatics have killed and bombed people for less💣 My bucket list is still quite unfinished.
-I’m yet to take Prashant Jain’s autograph on a printed factsheet of HDFC Top 100 Fund, get high and read The Intelligent Investor, watch RGV Ki Aag among other things.
+I’m yet to take Prashant Jain’s autograph on a printed factsheet of HDFC Top 100 Fund, get high and read The Intelligent Investor, watch RGV Ki Aag, among other things.

 The bottom line is that like it or hate it, ESG is here to stay, and it’s a monstrous mega trend in asset management.
 Mark my words, ESG as a trend will dwarf index investing.
 For scale and context, index investing resulted in over a $2-3 trillion shift in investing dollars in the US.
 ESG will probably be 5-50X of that.